seratonik/esphome-sfa30/README.md

-The sensor includes an onboard humidity and temperature sensor as well to aid in its internal algorithm, and those values are exposed through this component in addition to the ppb formadehyde levels.
+The sensor includes an onboard humidity and temperature sensor as well to aid in its internal algorithm, and those values are exposed through this component in addition to the ppb formaldehyde levels.

 Read about the SFA30 and find its datasheet here: https://sensirion.com/products/catalog/SFA30